Air Cleaner Information for Consumers

 Air Cleaners to Avoid

-- Information about Hazardous Ozone-Generating "Air Purifiers"
+- Hazardous Ozone-Generating "Air Purifiers"

 - List of Potentially Hazardous Ozone Generators Sold as Air Purifiers

 - CARB Report: Evaluation of Ozone Emissions From Portable Indoor "Air Cleaners" That Intentionally Generate Ozone (2006)

 - CARB Report: Evaluation of Ozone Emissions from Portable Indoor Air Cleaners: Electrostatic Precipitators and Ionizers (2008)

 - CARB Research Project: In-duct Air Cleaning Devices: Ozone Emission Rates and Test Methodology (2014)

 - CARB Research Project: Formaldehyde Emissions from HVAC Filters (2018)